Group dares Atiku to use U.S. Visa, offers 1st class tickets - Vanguard News Nigeria

 The group insisted that former President Olusegun Obasanjo has not denied his comments that the American government wrote to the Economic and Financial Crime Commission of Nigeria in June 2006, on its intention to investigate Atiku Abubakar on corruption related charges.

-It therefore urged Atiku to prove himself one way or another rather than making a fuss about a non-existent visa to the U.S.
+It therefore urged Atiku to prove himself one wahttps://www.vanguardngr.com/2018/12/atiku-never-told-anyone-he-collected-us-visa-says-campaign-official/y or another rather than making a fuss about a non-existent visa to the U.S.